Major League Baseball

 3. With a little help from Judge's friends

 It was hard to imagine the Yankees getting a single win in this World Series without one of two things happening: Either Aaron Judge wakes up, or the guys that he's carried all year finally give him some of that support back.
 It was mostly the latter Tuesday, as the bottom of the Yankees order finally put together quality at-bats for the first time in this Series.
-Austin Wells, one of the Yankees' best hitters in July and August and who played his way into the American League Rookie of the Year conversation, cranked a solo shot to right field in the sixth inning for a much-needed insurance run.
-That homer came after an excellent at-bat in the second inning, when he skied a double off the padding in center field.
+Austin Wells, one of the Yankees' best hitters in July and August and who played his way into the American League Rookie of the Year conversation, cranked a solo shot to right field in the sixth inning for a much-needed insurance run after the Dodgers had cut their deficit to one.
+For the rookie catcher, the homer followed an excellent at-bat in the second inning, when he skied a double off the padding in center field that led to New York's first run.

 No lead is safe with the Dodgers in the other dugout, as the Yankees learned the hard way in Game 1.
 That might explain New York's five-run outburst in the eighth inning, with Volpe and Wells reaching safely again to set the table for a Gleyber Torres three-run home run.
 Amazingly, the Yankees scored their first 10 runs of this game without Juan Soto or Judge being prominently involved. — Thosar